 While surrounding states like Colorado have legalized marijuana for medicinal and recreational use, marijuana is still outlawed in Wyoming.
 Being charged with a marijuana crime is serious, and being convicted can make it difficult to find employment or housing, and can even bar individuals from receiving student loans.

 Being charged with a marijuana crime does not have to follow you around for the rest of your life.
 Talk to a criminal defense attorney at Steven Titus & Associates, P.C.
 There are defenses for marijuana crimes, and we’ll help you hammer one out if you’ve been accused.
-Call (307) 257-7800 today for a free case strategy session with our Gillette drug crime defense attorney.
+Call (307) 257-7800 today for a free case strategy session with our Gillette drug crime defense lawyer.

 Marijuana is a controlled substance in Wyoming.
 People who are caught with it will likely be charged with "possession of a controlled substance."
 There are four marijuana possession crimes a person can be charged with in Wyoming: